shakes76/PatternAnalysis-2023/recognition/AlzViT_46966775/README.md

 The resulting outputs yielded an accuracy of 83.06% with a higher percentage of false predictions being false Alzheimer's predictions which considering the application and overall risk is a better weighting to have as it is better to miss diagnose Alzheimer's as apposed to not diagnosing it at all.
 Within future iterations of this model it is suggested to place a class weighting to add further weighting to the model if it misclassifies Alzheimer's as False.

-Please see below for some of the outputs for the prediction script;
+Please see below for some of the predictions on the test data.

 <div style="display: flex; justify-content: space-between; padding-bottom: 10px;">
     <img src="images/batch83_image1.png" alt="Scan 1" width="30%">